Last Updated on

 World’s Longest Escalator

-Hong Kong is home to the world’s longest escalator which begins near the Central MTR (underground/metro) station.
-The Central-Mid Levels escalator, as it is known, is about 800m long and takes about 20 minutes to ride from start to bottom.
+This Hong Kong escalator begins near the Central MTR station and is known as the Central-Mid Levels escalator.
+At around 800m long, it takes about 20 minutes to ride from start to bottom.

 There are some very cool looking restaurants and bars along the way which tend to be packed full of Westerners.
 If you’re missing food from back home, you’ll find some here.